Githubfevcee/AIreadmeTest/README.md

 > "This PPO implementation is not optimized for the use of a GPU.
 In general, it is not that easy to optimize Reinforcement Learning for the use of a GPU.
 So you are better of with a CPU currently." -[Marco Pleines, PhD student at TU Dortmund, Deep Reinforcement Learning](https://github.com/Unity-Technologies/ml-agents/issues/1246)

-It appears that a powerful CPU is crucial for both training and inference, and contrary to popular belief, the GPU plays a subordinate role in this case, because the implemention of the [reinforcement learning  algorithm "PPO"](https://github.com/yosider/ml-agents-1/blob/master/docs/Training-PPO.md) is supposedly not optimized for GPU usage.[^4][^5] The described setup is powerful enough to support a high number of concurrent training processes.
+It appears that a powerful CPU is crucial for both training and inference, and contrary to popular belief, the GPU plays a subordinate role in this case, because the implemention of the [reinforcement learning  algorithm "PPO"](https://github.com/yosider/ml-agents-1/blob/master/docs/Training-PPO.md) is supposedly not optimized for GPU usage.[^4][^5]
+To confirm this, the same AI model was trained using both methods.
+PyTorch in version 1.8.1+cpu (CPU-focused) and 1.8.0+cu111 (GPU-focused) was used.
+The result was clear in all test runs.
+The CPU version is capable of performing calculations faster than the GPU Cuda version.

 [^4]:https://github.com/Unity-Technologies/ml-agents/issues/1246
 [^5]:https://github.com/Unity-Technologies/ml-agents/issues/4129